Self-Supervised Learning with a Multi-Task Latent Space Objective: Method

-This formulation treats each spatial transformation as a separate latent space task, unified under a single encoder and alignment objective.
-It extends predictor-based Siamese SSL from two-view alignment to a multi-task framework that integrates global, local, and cutout views within a single, stable training recipe.
+This unified formulation (\Cref{fig:multi_task_overview_illustr}) treats each spatial transformation as a distinct latent-space task with its own predictor, while sharing the encoder and alignment loss across all view types.
+It integrates global, local, and cutout views into a single stable training recipe, is compatible across backbone architectures, and provides a principled way to incorporate additional spatial tasks in the future.
+We refer to this unified framework as MULAN (multi-task latent-space network).